lightbiaggi/optimize-ml-pipeline-udacity/README.md

 I need to try the grid instead of random sample to explore more hyperdrive and I need to change tunning in automl like change number of cross validations
 ## Proof of cluster clean up

-I didint do it since optional
+I did not do it since optional